semarchy/azure-template/README.md

 * The script prompts for passwords when they are not passed on the command line and the environments variables are not set.

-### Restart the instance: az-xdm-instance-upgrade ###
+### Restart the instance: az-xdm-instance-restart ###

-The az-xdm-instance-upgrade script restarts the Semarchy instance, for example after modifying its configuration.
+The az-xdm-instance-restart script restarts the Semarchy instance, for example after modifying its configuration.

 ```
 az-xdm-instance-restart.sh